Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 GROWTH EFFECTS

-VERTICAL DIMENSION, the height of the bite table on an oral appliance, affects both its effectiveness and the direction in which it influences subsequent facial growth; but the effect of increased vertical dimension on the patency of the airway varies greatly with facial form.
+VERTICAL DIMENSION, the height of an oral appliance, affects both its effectiveness and the direction in which it influences subsequent facial growth; but the effect of increased vertical dimension on the patency of the airway varies greatly with facial form.
 For most patients with a normal facial form, their appliance should be no taller than necessary to ensure its structural integrity.
 Appliances that are tall enough to engage the passive stretch of the jaw closing muscles can produce sustained compressive forces that can damage the dentition or the TMJs.

 For patients with very strong jaw muscles and short anterior faces, especially in the presence of deep overbite, their mandibular advancement appliance should include a front flat bite plate (extending from canine to canine for stability) in order to lower nocturnal bruxism forces to prevent the jaw muscles from further reducing facial height and redirect them to gradually reduce the overbite that inhibits mandibular advancement.
 Including the canines in the front flat bite plate provides stability, while preventing contact between the posterior teeth reduces the forces used in nocturnal bruxism by about half.